Cheryl Studer: 2010–present

 On July 9, 2010, Studer made her directorial debut in a new production of Rossini's Il barbiere di Siviglia at the Bayerische Kammeroper in Würzburg, Germany.

 In May 2011, she won the Terras sam Sombra International Prize.
 Later that year, in November 2011, she appeared in concert in Nuremberg and Antwerp, Belgium, with the Nuremberg Symphony Orchestra and its Chief Music Director, Alexander Shelley.
-The all-Wagner concerts, also featuring Belgian bass-baritone Wilfried Van den Brande, were recorded and will be released as part of the orchestra's "Nürnberger Symphoniker Live" series.
+The all-Wagner concerts, also featuring Belgian bass-baritone Wilfried Van den Brande, were recorded and released as part of the orchestra's "Nürnberger Symphoniker Live" series.

 Studer has begun a transition into a lower voice range.
 In December 2011 she appeared as Gertrud in performances of Engelbert Humperdinck's Hänsel und Gretel at the Hamburg State Opera.
 She revisited the role in 2013, also in Hamburg.
 In 2012 she was a recipient of the Ovation Award by the Interlochen Center for the Arts.

 In 2014, she played Adelaide in Richard Strauss' Arabella at the Hamburg State Opera.
 Also in 2014, she presided over the 38th International Maria Callas Grand Prix for Opera to be held in Athens, Greece.

 In October 2016, Studer sang the Overseer/Confidant (Die Vertraute/Die Aufseherin) in the late Patrice Chéreau's production of Richard Strauss' Elektra at the Staatsoper Berlin, conducted by Daniel Barenboim.
-She revisited the roles in June of 2022, again at the Staatsoper Berlin, in performances conducted by Thomas Guggeis.
+She revisited the roles in June 2022, October 2023 and January/February 2025, again at the Staatsoper Berlin, in performances conducted by Thomas Guggeis (2022), Markus Poschner (2023) and Alexander Soddy / Simone Young (2025).
 In December 2016, she sang the role of Nettie Fowler in Rodgers and Hammerstein's musical Carousel at Theater Basel in Switzerland, in a run of performances through April 2017.
 In September 2018, Studer sang the contralto role of Mamma Lucia in a new production of Pietro Mascagni's opera Cavalleria rusticana at Oper Graz in Austria.
 The performances were recorded and released by the Oehms Classics label.

-In November 2021, Studer sang the role of Tertullia in a new production of Paul Dessau/Bertolt Brecht’s 1951 opera Die Verurteilung des Lukullus (The Condemnation of Lucullus) at Staatsoper Stuttgart, conducted by contemporary music specialist Bernhard Kontarsky, and with tenor Gerhard Siegel in the title role.
+In November 2021, Studer sang the role of Tertullia in a new production of Paul Dessau/Bertolt Brecht's 1951 opera Die Verurteilung des Lukullus (The Condemnation of Lucullus) at Staatsoper Stuttgart, conducted by contemporary music specialist Bernhard Kontarsky, and with tenor Gerhard Siegel in the title role.